What Does An Event Decorator Do?

 Become a decor supplier and coordinator

 It turns out you love draping tables and implementing the little details.
 As such, you may wish to dive into the nitty-gritty of the decorating realm.
 When you’re not simply coordinating suppliers anymore, you’ll want to hire more hands.
-Not to mention having to come up with an answer on how you’re going to stock your event decor inventory!
+Not to mention having to come up with a solution for how you’ll stock your event decor inventory!

 Become a full-service event and wedding planner